 IncFile - $0 plus state fees & free registered agent for 1 year!

-IncAuthority - $0 plus state fees & free registered agent the first year!
+ZenBusiness - Best for beginners. $0 plus state fees & free registered agent for 1 year!

-ZenBusiness - $49 plus state fees & free registered agent for 1 year!
+Northwest - Best privacy protection. $39 plus state fees & free registered agent for 1 year!

+Obtain business licenses and permits: There are a variety of licenses to obtain in order to operate a hot sauce business legally.
 First, you’ll need to obtain the proper licenses and permits from your city or county.

 While there are certain exceptions for very small producers selling locally under cottage food sale laws, a food handler’s license will commonly be required from the local Health Department, in addition to operating out of a licensed or commercial kitchen space.